verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/sdc_commands.rst

 E
 ~~
-Sample using most supported SDC commands.
+Sample using many supported SDC commands.
 Inputs and outputs are constrained on separate virtual clocks.

 .. code-block:: tcl